Section 1: Welcome to the Activity

 - Scientists are tracking a 14-foot Great White Shark along the Atlantic Coast to learn more about the migration patterns of sharks.
 If the shark travels 390 miles in January and traveled the same distance every day, how far did the shark travel per day?

-- A male fiddler crab waves his big claw to attract a mate and to defend their territory.
+- A male fiddler crab waves his big claw to attract a mate and to defend his territory.
 One fiddler crab waves his claw 15 times every minute.
 If he waves his claw for 30 minutes, how many times did he wave his claw?

 - A black skimmer is a shorebird that migrates south for winter.
 If it travels 2,000 miles during its whole migration.
 How much of the migration has it completed, if it has traveled 500 miles?